Scaling limits of permutations avoiding long decreasing sequences: Random walks close to the Weyl Chamber

 In this section we state some results about this walk conditioned to remain close to a cone that we will need.
 The proofs of these results are intricate and are delayed until Sections \ref{walksincones} and \ref{birs}.

 The following proposition allows us to import lemmas from \cite{denisov2015random} even though our random walk $\sloc(t)$ does not satisfy all of the hypothesis in \cite{denisov2015random}.

 \begin{proposition} Suppose that $\omega$ is distributed like $\P$.
-There is a linear transformation $H:\R^d\to \R^{d-1}$, invertible on the span of $\{e_i-e_j\}_{1\leq i,j \leq d}$, such that the random walk $H(\sloc)$ and the interior of the cone generated by $H(Weyl)$ satisfy the hypotheses of \cite{denisov2015random}. \end{proposition}
+There is a linear transformation $H:\R^d\to \R^{d-1}$, invertible on the span of $\{e_i-e_j\}_{1\leq i,j \leq d}$, such that the random walk $H(\sloc)$ and the interior of the cone generated by $H(\mathrm{Weyl})$ satisfy the hypotheses of \cite{denisov2015random}.
+In particular, \begin{enumerate} \item The coordinates of each step of $H(s_\omega)$ are uncorrelated, normalized to have mean $0$ and variance $1$, and have finite moments of all order \cite[p.
+995]{denisov2015random}. \item $H(s_\omega)$ takes its values in a lattice in $\R^{d-1}$ that is a non-degenerate linear transformation of $\Z^{d-1}$ and that is a communicating class for $H(s_\omega)$ \cite[p.
+999]{denisov2015random}. \item The cone generated by $H(\mathrm{Weyl})$ is convex and there is a harmonic function $u$ on $\R^{d-1}$, positive on the interior of the cone and vanishing on its boundary, as well as a constant $\kappa>0$, such that for all $x$ in the cone